 Introductory remarks were delivered by Sabancı University Founding Board of Trustees Chair Güler Sabancı and Sabancı Business School Dean Füsun Ülengin.

 “Sabancı University starts a groundbreaking university-business partnership platform geared towards family companies that comprise the backbone of the economy"

 Sabancı University Founding Board of Trustees Chair Güler Sabancı began by saying that Sabancı University started a groundbreaking university-business partnership platform geared towards family companies that comprise the backbone of the economy.
 She added that family companies had a special place not just in the Turkish economy, but in the global economy as a whole.
 Referring to a study by McKinsey, Güler Sabancı said that family companies were expected to account for 40% of the world's largest companies by 2025.

-Following introductory remarks, the first panel session, titled "The European and Eurasian Perspective," was moderated by Sabancı University School of Management faculty member and Corporate Governance Forum Director Melsa Ararat with panelists Patricia Angus from Columbia Business School and Amadeo Di Lodovico, Senior Partner of McKinsey Dubai.
+Following introductory remarks, the first panel session, titled "The European and Eurasian Perspective," was moderated by Sabancı Business School faculty member and Corporate Governance Forum Director Melsa Ararat with panelists Patricia Angus from Columbia Business School and Amadeo Di Lodovico, Senior Partner of McKinsey Dubai.